Managing by Network

 Case Study Program:

 • Case Study presentations are voluntary and not required for course completion.
-Case Study presenters do qualify for an Honors certificate of completion.
+Case Study presenters do qualify for an Honors Certificate of Completion.

 • Presentations promote peer-learning and networking, and are posted to the Academy's case stud y catalog of more than 200 presentations.